5 Fisher information

 Local quadratic approximation of KL divergence

-The Kullback-Leibler (KL) number measures the divergence between two distribution.
+The Kullback-Leibler (KL) number measures the divergence between two distributions.
 We now study the KL divergence of two distributions within a parametric family separate only by some small \(\boldsymbol \varepsilon\).

 From the familiar properties of the KL divergence we conclude